Image Optimization for the Web

 - If your numbers are higher than the median, optimizing images should be a big priority because it means that poor images can actually be slowing down your website considerably.

-- If your website have more than 68 images (or more than 1,476,038 bytes), then you actually have images in excess of what you should be running on your website.
+- If your website has more than 68 images (or more than 1,476,038 bytes), then you actually have images in excess of what you should be running on your website.
 In this case, you've got to take image optimization very seriously.

 What Next?
 Options for Action

 Now, you might have decided to act to improve your image and overall website performance.
 Here are some ways you can go about it: